bookschool/org/div/notes/Physical Science/05 Chemical Reactions/05 Chemical Reactions.md

 ### A Race to the Finish

 BEEEEP!
 The starter signal goes off.
-You run around the track—faster, faster.
+You run around the trackâ€”faster, faster.
-Your heart is racing—faster, faster.
-Your breathing increases—faster, faster.
+Your heart is racingâ€”faster, faster.
+Your breathing increasesâ€”faster, faster.
 After the race ends, you are exhausted.
 You walk around slowly and breathe deeply to catch your breath.
 What process allows your body to get energy quickly for such a race?
 Cellular respiration.